mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Same person**: I don't see it.

-**Another person**: Are you saying the highest calligraphy level in the first grade?
+**Another person**: Are you saying the highest calligraphy level is in the first grade?

 *[the group laughs]*